 Effective December 31, 2008, enhanced benefits were implemented to our defined contribution savings plan--The Davey 401KSOP and ESOP--at which time, the Board of Directors approved an amendment to freeze the ERP and the Restoration Plan.
 The ERP was closed to new participants after December 2008.
 In connection with the freeze of the ERP, the Restoration Plan and the SERP, (a) benefits currently being paid to retirees continue and (b) benefits accrued through December 31, 2008 for employees covered by the ERP were not affected.
 All ERP, Restoration Plan and SERP balances remain intact and participant account balances, as well as service credits for vesting and retirement eligibility, remain intact and continue in accordance with the terms of the plans.
-Only future accruals were eliminated with the: (i) 2008 freeze of the ERP and Restoration Plan; (ii) 2013 freeze of the SPP; and, (iii) 2015 freeze of the SERP.
+Only future accruals were eliminated with the: (i) the 2008 freeze of the ERP and Restoration Plan; and (ii) the 2015 freeze of the SERP.